Eating-Bread-On-Sofa/ebos-doc/doc/install.md

 2. Docker
 u can use docker-compose to simplify this work, and plz see <https://github.com/edgexfoundry/edgex-go>

+docker is needed and docker compose is also recommanded

 # install git
 `sudo apt install git`